10 ways to get through image-based abuse

 Do something that makes you happy

-Eat regular meals, even if you don’t feel hungry
+Eat regular meals, even if you do not feel hungry

 Looking after your physical well-being is important in times of stress.

 You may be having trouble sleeping.
 A routine for sleeping, or at least resting, is important when you have been through a stressful situation.

 Use your worry or anger for good

 Use this energy to clean your house or car, go for a walk or a jog.
 Notice any small wins in the day and celebrate how well you are doing.

 Write, record or type out your thoughts and feelings